 Web conferencing, or webinars, allow multiple computer users connected to the Internet to all see the same presentation at the same time.
 Web conferencing enables users to hold meetings, make presentations, conduct demonstrations, provide online education and offer direct customer support.
 Presenters and participants interact using a variety of features such as: audio, video, instant messaging, shared interactive whiteboard, polling, file sharing and application sharing.

-BlackBoard Collaborate is the web conferencing software currently used by Lane.
-BB Collaborate can easily be integrated in Moodle for use in your course.
-Contact the ATC or Dean Middleton for training.
+Zoom is the web conferencing software currently used by Lane.
+Zoom can easily be integrated in Moodle for use in your course.

 To schedule a live streaming, videoconferencing or web conferencing event: